MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/add-field-form.md

 6. When you're done editing the form, click **Save and Close**.

 > [!IMPORTANT]
 >  In the Unified Interface, when you set column level security, we don’t recommend that you set read-only on a required column using column level security rules.
-When the record is created, the save pipeline will ignore the read-only setting on the required column and will save the record.
+When the record is created, the save pipeline will ignore the read-only setting on the required column and will save the row.
 We recommend that you set the table to read-only using role-based security.
-This helps ensure there is no conflict when creating or saving a record.
+This helps ensure there is no conflict when creating or saving a row.

 > [!NOTE]